microsoft/semantic-kernel/docs/decisions/0049-agents-assistantsV2.md

 #### Assistant Invocation Settings

 When invoking an `OpenAIAssistantAgent` directly (no-chat), settings that only apply to a discrete run may be specified.
-These settings are defined as `OpenAIAssistantInvocationSettings`.
+These settings are defined as `OpenAIAssistantInvocationSettings` and ovetake precedence over any corresponding assistent or thread settings.

 <p align="center">
 <kbd><img src="diagrams/assistant-invocationsettings.png" style="width: 220pt;"></kbd>